 Select the attribute by which the data should be grouped.

-If some of these granularity options do not appear, verify that the granularity specified for this field on the Fields tab is set at the correct granularity level.
-For each field, the available granularity options include all options starting from Year down to the granularity level specified for this field on the Fields tab.
+Valid granularity options are Millisecond, Second, Minute, Hour, Day, Week, Month, Quarter, or Year.
+If some of these granularity options do not appear, verify that the granularity specified for this field on the Fields tab of the data source definition is set at the correct granularity level.

 The refinement level of the field data in a data store defines the minimum level of granularity that should be set for the field.
 Specifying granularity for a field that is lower than the refinement level of the field data will not produce a visual with data grouped at the requested lower level.
 For example, if a field's data is stored in hours, requesting the granularity of that data lower than hours will produce the values up to the hour level, and the more detailed level information will be zeros (i.e., 0 minutes, 0 seconds, and 0 milliseconds).